 Current postings can be found in the Jobs section of our LinkedIn page.
-In addition, you can also visit the Communication Career Services web page to view additional opportunities.
+In addition, you can also visit the Moody College Career Services web page to view additional opportunities.
 Paid internships will be considered first for approval.
 No more than two internships per organization will be approved for credit.
 Students are expected to be compensated for their internship--related expenses.
 Because this list is not comprehensive and does not reflect the number of internship opportunities that may be available, students are encouraged to seek out and apply for other available internships.
-Each internship must be approved by the Internship Supervisor, Dr. Isabella Cunningham.
+Each internship must be approved by the Internship Program Director, Dr. Isabella Cunningham.

-Please consult the Fall Internship Guideline document for more details.
+Please consult the Internship Guideline document for more details.
 Your internship experience should follow these basic steps:

-Find, apply for and obtain an internship (the earlier the better, many positions are already filled by the beginning of the semester).
+- Find, apply for and obtain an internship (the earlier the better, many positions are already filled by the beginning of the semester).

-Register for an internship course (making sure that you meet course prerequisites and minimum GPA requirements).
+- Register for an internship course (making sure that you meet course prerequisites and minimum GPA requirements).

-You will be notified whether your internship is approved for credits.
+- You will be notified whether your internship is approved for credits.